codes-org/codes/README-vis.md

 ### Model Net LPs
 In addition to the dragonfly synthetic server LP, I've already added in the necessary changes for both the model net base LP type and dragonfly (both router and terminal LPs), so no other changes need to be made to those LPs.
+(Unless you want to collect some additional data.)
 For any other network LPs that are based on the model net base LP type, there are a few additional details to know.
 There are two fields added to the `model_net_method` struct for pointers to the trace registration functions for each LP.